This post may contain affiliate links. See our affiliate disclaimer here.

 To land that sponsorship I sent one cold email.

 Alyssa and I were two 23-year-old kids with a crazy idea to go on a 50 state honeymoon and work a job in every state.
 Luckily, Snagajob (the company who sponsored us), had been searching for someone crazy enough to travel around the country on a wrapped bus and find hourly jobs.
 Enter Heath & Alyssa.

 My friends Cees and Madison Hoffman recently landed a sponsorship with Chacos Sandals to travel to all 59 national parks over the course of one year.
 While they have 52k Instagram followers now, they had zero when they left (outside of immediate family and friends).

 So, how does a person with no audience, attention, or existing platform land sponsors that pay them to travel?

 One way is to come up with a project that will take you over the country to execute on a goal you’re passionate about.

 Case in point, Cees and Madison are obsessed with national parks (they even got engaged in one).
 They decided last year during the Centennial Celebration of the parks to visit all 59 national parks over the course of a year.
-They pitched Chacos Sandals and a bunch of other companies, and several committed to help support their journey.
+They pitched Chacos Sandals and a bunch of other companies, and several committed to helping support their journey.

 Even though Cees, Madison, Alyssa and I had no existing audience, it still made sense for companies to jump on board and sponsor our cross-country journeys.